Registration Eligibility Requirements for Dietitians

 - Developing processes for assessment of prior work experience and learning.

-- Giving permission for programs to develop criteria for accepting individuals holding doctoral degrees or overseas dietitians into ISPPs without a didactic verification statement.
+- Giving permission for programs to develop criteria for accepting individuals holding doctoral degrees into ISPPs without a didactic verification statement

 All accredited supervised practice programs are listed in the Online Directory of Dietetics Programs.